IBM/ibm-licensing-operator/docs/Content/Retrieving_data.md

 You can use a set of dedicated APIs to retrieve the following information:

 - Retrieving an audit snapshot for the cluster
-- Retrieving license usage of products on a cluster level
+- Retrieving license usage of products on a cluster level and retrieving license usage of product deployed in user-defined groups (chargeback)
 - Retrieving license usage of bundled products on the cluster level
 - Retrieving information about License Service version
 - Retrieving information about License Service health